failfa-st/fail1/README.md

 ```

 This will generate a calculator application that runs in the console, and it's tailored towards
-those who are new to JavaScript development and have a keen eye for detail and documentation.
-So go
-ahead and give it a try!
+those who are new to JavaScript development.
+So go ahead and give it a try!

 ## Driving Your Project Forward with Progressive Generations